 1. The Apocalypse Tapestry, a monumental work of art

-The world’s largest Medieval tapestry is in Angers!
+Did you know that the world’s largest Medieval tapestry is in Angers Castel ?
 Commissioned in 1375 by Louis I of Anjou, this monumental piece depicts the historical, social and political situation in France in the 14th century.
 Produced in wool using the ‘de lice’ tapestry technique for an immaculate finish, it is 103 metres long by 4.5 metres high.
 Spectacular!

 2. Angers Castle (Château d’Angers), in the footsteps of King René

 When people mention Angers, they are bound to refer to its castle with its 17 enormous schist and sandstone towers.
 This fortress is one of the must-see monuments in Angers with its beautiful gardens and views of the city.
 Before you leave, make sure you see the Apocalypse Tapestry.